Gee's Bend (Boykin) Guide

-In an isolated bend of the Alabama River, the tiny Black community of Gee’s Bend has produced quilts so bold and original that the art world reeled when it noticed — improvised geometric masterpieces, sewn across generations by women in this remote hamlet, that now hang in the Smithsonian and have appeared on U.S. postage stamps.
-Cut off by the river and a discontinued ferry for decades, the isolation is part of what made the art so singular.
+Non-negotiable, and it deserves to be seen with care: in an isolated bend of the Alabama River, the small Black community of Gee’s Bend has produced quilts so original that the art world reeled when it finally looked — improvised geometric masterpieces, sewn across four generations, that now hang in the Smithsonian and have appeared on U.S. postage stamps.

 |---|---|